hjjg200/pocketserver/README.md

 ## TODO

+- data-mod, basename not in gMetadataMap
+    - func(metaMap, animateAddition)
 - it appears that most crash come from too frequent handling of mounted icloud drive
     - Ensure only one ReadDir call at a time
 - list time, list details time